Prospective STA Owners & Operators

 No. Bed and breakfast establishments and other short-term accommodations that serve as the principal residence for an owner or other long-term resident on the same property are not subject to the density limits.

-The legal non-conforming or “grandfathered” status stays with the property even if it is sold, provided there has been no change in the use of the property.
-Should licensing be implemented in 2019, a new owner would still be required to obtain a licence to continue operating a short-term accommodation on the property.
+The legal non-conforming or “grandfathered” status stays with the property even if it is sold, provided there has been no change in the use of the property and the license of the previous owner has not expired.
+A new owner would still be required to obtain their own license to continue operating a short-term accommodation on the property, immediately once the completion date on the purchase agreement has passed.

 We encourage prospective buyers to contact the County of Prince Edward Planning Department to confirm their ability to establish an STA on a specific property.
 If you require more information or have specific questions regarding your property or situation, please call 613.476.2148 ext.
 2050, 613.962.9108 ext.
 2050, or email@example.com.